allpix-squared/allpix-squared/doc/usermanual/06_models/02_carrier_mobility.md

 where $`\mu_{m}(N)`$ is the mobility from the [Masetti model](#masetti-model) and $`v_m`$, $`\beta`$ are the respective parameters from the [Canali model](#jacoboni-canali-model).

-This model can be selected in the configuration file via the parameter `mobility_model = "masetti_canali"`.
+This model can be selected in the configuration file via the parameter `mobility_model = "masetti_canali"`, and the n-dopant can be selected via the parameter `n_dopant`.
+Possible values for the n-dopant are arsenic and phoshorous, with phosphorous being the default.

 ## Ruch-Kino Model